muurt/pyreworker/README.md

 # PYREWORKER

-The main bot for "**PYREWORKS**", this will include commission handling and moderation for the bot cluster.
+**Pyreworks** center bot, running the Auto-Mod, handling tickets and even more.

-This version is private, however; code snippets will be modified to be used in future commissions, this is only allowed for "**PYREWORKS**" employees.
+- This version is private, however; code snippets will be modified to be used in future commissions, this is only allowed for "**Pyreworks**" employees.

 # Dependencies